evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 conda install -c conda-forge evidently
 ```

-You will need to import several components to complete the tutorial.
+You must import several components to complete the tutorial.

-Imports required to prepare the toy data.
+Import the components to prepare the toy data:

 ```python
 import pandas as pd